girliemac/girliemac.github.io/_posts/2017-01-05-facebook-apiai-bot-nodejs.md

 ### Writing a Webhook with Express.js

-Create your app directry and set up your Node.js app:
+Create your app directory and set up your Node.js app:

 ```bash
 $ npm init